Exopy/exopy/docs/source/dev_guide/instruments.rst

     ignored.

 All those parameters are stored in '.instr.ini' file that can be edited through the GUI.
-It is hence necessary to add to Ecpy the proper widget to edit the connections and settings (in the following those terms will often refer to the widget rather than the data in the profile).
+It is hence necessary to add to Exopy the proper widget to edit the connections and settings (in the following those terms will often refer to the widget rather than the data in the profile).
 Settings are quite specific to the 'architecture' of the driver and this is